Treating NAVICULAR Syndrome without Horseshoes

 Next 3 photos--showing increasing degrees of bars getting overgrown and curved.

 In extreme cases, heel pain can eventually lead to knuckled-over feet, which are more likely to have joint remodeling, rotation and coffin bone destruction.
-The horse below had a special shoe to prevent her walking on the fronts of her toes, which had limited success:
+The horse below had a special shoe to prevent her walking on the fronts of her toe, which had limited success:

 A common fix used for heel pain is a digital neurectomy ("nerving.")
 Don't do it!
 Please read Dr. Tomas Teskey's article on nerving, which also discusses the successful treatment of a navicular mare by improving her hoof form with better trimming.